The Old Blacksmith's Shop on the Island of Hiddensee

 After many years of preparation for creating a museum, the Eggert Gustavs Gesellschaft e.
 V. began with the restoration work of the listed blacksmith’s shop in 2018, which was suported by the European Union, the State of Mecklenburg-Vorpommern, the Church, and many private donors.

-Our special thanks goes to the architect Mathias Buss and the project developer Wolfgang Kempf for preparing the LEADER grant applications, the planning and management of the construction, as well as the completion of the project on time.
+Our special thanks go to the architect Mathias Buss and the project developer Wolfgang Kempf for preparing the LEADER grant applications, planning and managing the construction, as well as completing the project on time.

-In addition, our thanks also goes to the builder Norbert Ungetühm and the blacksmith Silvio Höhne for their incredible dedication and hard work.
+In addition, our thanks also go to the builders Norbert Ungetühm and Torsten Steinborn as well as the blacksmith Silvio Höhne for their incredible dedication and hard work.

 We are equally grateful to the roofer Karsten Siebler, the cabinet-maker Achim Wolff, and the electricians Bodo and Martin Stripling for their excellent work.

-We would also like to particularly thank the Hiddensee Parish, the attorney Dr. von Bosse, the preservationist Sommer-Scheffler, the LAG Rügen, the District of Vorpommern-Rügen (VR) and the State of Mecklenburg-Vorpommern (MV), all of whose support helped make the project possible in the first place.
+We would also like to particularly thank Pastor Dr. Konrad Glöckner, Attorney Dr. von Bosse, the preservationist Sommer-Scheffler, the LAG Rügen, the District of Vorpommern-Rügen (VR) and the State of Mecklenburg-Vorpommern (MV), all of whose support helped make the project possible in the first place.

 On the occassion of the 25th Heritage Day with the motto